x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/connect-voice-mail-system/configure-recording-idle-time-out.md

 ---

-# Configure the recording idle time-out value
+# Configure the recording idle time-out value in Exchange Online

 You can specify the number of seconds of silence that the system allows when a voice message is being recorded before the call is ended.
 For most organizations, this value should be set to the default of 5 seconds.